Broadway Lodge Rehabilitation Centre

 Get support

-How Broadway Lodge can help
+How Broadway Lodge rehabilitation centre can help

 At Broadway Lodge our non-judgmental, specialist multidisciplinary team of qualified nurses, counsellors, therapists and healthcare professionals will provide you with guidance and compassionate support throughout your stay.
 Fellow residents will also offer encouragement and support throughout your stay too, creating a community of individuals working towards the same goal.

-While our 24/7 team of nurses and healthcare assistants deliver medically-managed detoxification at Broadway Lodge, if you are using ketamine alone without other drugs or alcohol, you will not require a detox.
+While our 24/7 team of nurses and healthcare assistants deliver medically-managed detoxification at Broadway Lodge rehab, if you are using ketamine alone without other drugs or alcohol, you will not require a detox.
 Instead, you will spend the initial few days engaging in a less intense therapeutic schedule led by counsellors with up to nine peers while you settle into life at Broadway Lodge and your new surroundings.
 The nurses will also provide their support and assist with any symptoms you may experience as a result of suddenly stopping ketamine use.

 Following this short settling in period, you will then join up to 32 peers and transition onto our full therapeutic programme which will nurture your mental, emotional and spiritual wellbeing and is designed to bring about significant and meaningful change in your life.